This post is also available in: 简体中文 (Chinese (Simplified))

 Does My Company Need a Nominee Director?

-For foreign companies expanding into Singapore, appointing a nominee director is essential for establishing a local presence while complying with Singapore’s regulatory requirements.
-The government mandates that each company has a resident director to ensure accountability in case of legal issues, preventing foreign business owners from avoiding responsibility.
+The government mandates that each company have a resident director to ensure accountability in case of legal issues, preventing foreign business owners from avoiding responsibility.
 Under Singapore’s Companies Act, every registered company must include at least one local resident on its board of directors at all times.

-What are the eligibility criteria for a nominee director in Singapore?
+What are the Eligibility Criteria for a Nominee Director in Singapore?

 When setting up a company in Singapore, appointing a nominee director is an essential requirement.
 However, to be eligible for the role, the nominee director must meet certain conditions, including: